На русском языке

 where ~ G is the gravitational constant.

-In the case of strong fields and relativistic velocities the torsion field can not be considered separately from the gravitational field, since the dependence of the metric tensor on the value of the fields is beginning to affect, and the field equations become interrelated and nonlinear.
+In the case of strong fields and relativistic velocities, the torsion field cannot be considered separately from the gravitational field, since dependence of metric tensor on the magnitude of fields begins to have an effect, and the field equations become interconnected and nonlinear..
 In this case LITG turns into the covariant theory of gravitation (CTG).
 [8] In weak fields as separate effects of the torsion field the following effects are considered:

 · The orbital Lense-Thirring effect, which leads to precession, that is to the rotation of the normal of the elliptical orbit of the particle relative to the vector of gravitational torsion field of the rotating body.
 This effect is vectorially added to the standard general relativistic precession of the pericenter (43" per century for Mercury), which does not depend on the rotation of the central body.
 The orbital Lense-Thirring precession was first measured for the satellites LAGEOS and LAGEOS II.